mkiki254/alx-low_level_programming/0x08-recursion/README.md

-Task 4: The function returns the value of x raised to the power of y using recursion Task 5: The function returns the natural square root of a number Task 6: The function determines whether a number is a prime number
+Task 4: The function returns the value of x raised to the power of y using recursion Task 5: The function returns the natural square root of a number Task 6: The function determines whether a number is a prime number Task 7: The function checks whether a string is a palindrome